sanderslab/magellanmapper/README.md

 Compilers used by dependencies, by platform:

 - Mac and Linux: `gcc`/`clang`
-- Windows: Microsoft Visual Studio Build Tools (tested on 2017, 2019) along with Windows 10 SDK, CMake, and C++/CLI support components
+- Windows: Microsoft Visual Studio Build Tools (tested on 2017, 2019) along with these components:
+  - MSVC C++ x64/x86 build tools
+  - Windows 10 SDK

 #### Dependencies requiring Java